5 tips for mortgage renewal time

 - Proof of property insurance

-It usually takes a mortgage broker over a week to process your application, so make sure to leave plenty of wiggle room between when you start the process and when your mortgage is due to renew, otherwise you may end up being stuck with your current lender at a less than optimal rate for your next mortgage term.
+It usually takes a mortgage broker over a week to process your application, so make sure to leave plenty of wiggle room between when you start the process and when your mortgage is due to renew.
+You also need to factor in certain fees that come with switching lenders:

 The risks of not comparing mortgage rates